mandubian/scaledn/README.md

 <br/>
 ### Conclusion: EDN should be preferred to Json

 All of these points make EDN a far better & stricter & more evolutive notation to represent data structures than Json.
+It can be used in the same way as Json but could make a far better RPC string format than Json.

-I still wonder why Json has become the de-facto standard except for the reason that the not so serious Javascript language parses it natively.
+I still wonder why Json has become the de-facto standard except for the reason that the _not so serious_ Javascript language parses it natively and because people were so sick about XML that they would have accepted anything changing their daily life.

 But JS could also parse EDN without any problem and all more robust & typed backend languages would earn a lot from using EDN instead of JSON for their interfaces.

 EDN could be used in REST API & also for streaming API.
 That's exactly why, I wanted to provide a complete Scala API for EDN to test this idea a bit further.